 APPLICANT'S STATEMENT: "The proposed project will repair and replace aging facilities to ensure permit compliance and environmental protection.
-U_2018-0001 consists of off-site project components and CDUM 2018-0001 includes work proposed at the waste-water treatment facility.]
-The five components of the project include disinfection system upgrades, [off-site] recycled water distribution system expansion, sludge drying bed rehabilitation, ocean discharge equalization basin liner replacement, and filter backwash control panel replacement. ...
+The five components of the project include disinfection system upgrades, recycled water distribution system expansion (See U 2018-0001), sludge drying bed rehabilitation, ocean discharge equalization basin liner replacement, and filter backwash control panel replacement.
+In addition to the five components of the improvements to the treatment plant process facilities, the existing laboratory in the control building will be relocated to the new operations building, leading to the construction of an ADA compliant meeting room in the control building.